It’s time to forgive ‘Rick and Morty’ for its toxic fandom

 But those reasons are bogus.

 I first walked into Adult Swim’s sci-fi comedy minefield of mindfuckery in the middle of its second season.
-By then, the show had already become a word-of-mouth hit.
+By then, the show had already become a word-of-mouth sensation.
 People talked about it as an inevitability: “Have you seen Rick and Morty yet?”
 And sure enough, after I ingested enough to appreciate its consistency, I thought of several people I either wanted to recommend Rick and Morty to or talk with about it.

 Somewhere along the line, though, the conversation around the show shifted.
-The wave of hype that had hoisted it into the cultural zeitgeist came crashing down, and the word of mouth now centered on its apparent toxicity.
+The wave of hype that hoisted it into the cultural zeitgeist came crashing down, and the word of mouth now centered on its apparent toxicity.
 By late 2017, being a Rick and Morty fan was its own special pejorative.
 A friend told me that her terrible Tinder date had been a real “Rick and Morty kind of guy,” and I a) knew exactly what she meant and b) knew not to defend the show at that moment.

 But I’m ready to defend it now.